Information about Aklan Freedom Shrine

-The Aklan Freedom Shrine acts as a commemoration of the Philippine Revolution against Spain.
-Featured on the shrine’s statue is the leader of Aklan’s Katipunan, Gen. Francisco Del Castillo.
+A monument of bravery, the Aklan Freedom Shrine was built to honor the 19 martyrs of the Katipunan and WWII soldiers.
+It stands along Acevedo Street, about 650 meters from the Kalibo Municipal Hall.
+Featured on the shrine'sshrine's statue is the leader of Aklan'sAklan's Katipunan, Gen. Francisco Del Castillo.
 These are the 19 martyrs executed on March 23, 1897: Roman Aguirre, Tomas Briones, Valeriano Dalida, Domingo dela Cruz, Claro Delgado, Angelo Fernandez, Benito Iban, Candido Iban, Simeon Inocencio, Isidro Jimenez, Catalino Mangat, Lamberto Mangat, Valeriano Masinda, Maximo Mationg, Simplicio Reyes, Canuto Segovia, Gavino Sucgang, Francisco Villorente, and Gavino Yunsal.

-The government also declared March 23 as a special public holiday in remembrance of their death anniversary.
+On April 2019, it was officially declared a "national landmark" by the National Historical Commission of the Philippines (NHCP).
+The local government also declared March 23 a special public holiday in remembrance of their death anniversary.

 Best time to visit

 It's best to visit the shrine from December to May when there are fewer chances of heavy rainfall.